fiseni/fiseni.github.io/_posts/2020-11-04-how-to-build-blog-ghpages-jekyll.markdown

     sudo apt update
     sudo apt install yq -y
     ```
 7. Now that the required tools are installed, go to the root directory of the project and run the init job.
-This will you do only once, it simply just cleans the repository and makes it ready for you.
+You need to do this only once, it cleans the repository and makes it ready for you.

     ```
     bash tools/init.sh